turingschool/front-end-curriculum/lessons/module-3/advanced-react-hooks.md

 ### Reducer

 Just like an action, a Reducer is just plain old JavaScript, but it follows a very specific pattern.
-A Reducer takes a state and an action an argument, and returns a new state.
+A Reducer takes a state and an action as arguments, and it returns a new state.
 Based on our previous action, our reducer might look like
 this: